Hiring A Wedding Coordinator

 Should I hire a wedding coordinator?

-In this article, you’ll learn the answer the question “Should I hire a wedding coordinator?”
+You’ll learn the answer to the, “Should I hire a wedding coordinator?”

-And if I'm considering it, how would I go about communicating with, determining what's the best fit for my wedding and hiring a coordinator.
-I'm glad you're pondering these questions during the wedding planning process because it's so important to determine your role on the day of the event.
+How would I go about communicating with, determining the best fit for my wedding, and hiring a coordinator?
+I’m glad you’re pondering these questions during the wedding planning process because it’s important to determine your role on the day of the event.

 Once you’ve hired one, I’ll share tips about how best to utilize your wedding coordinator before, during, and after your event.

-The structure of weddings, there's usually three parts, which are the ceremony, the cocktail hour, and the reception.
-And sometimes there's a fourth part which is an after-party if the bride and groom decide to do that.
-Each one of those parts requires vendors, set up, and communication.
-So that's already complex as a baseline.
+The structure of weddings, there’s usually three parts, which are the ceremony, the cocktail hour, and the reception. sometimes there’s a fourth part which is an after-party if the bride and groom decide to do that.
+Each one of those parts requires vendors, setup, and communication.
+That’s already complex as a baseline.

-The second item--or element of complexity--is the guests themselves.
-Even if you have 12 guests, 40 guests, a hundred guests, a hundred fifty guests, sometimes 300-person wedding each one of those makes it more and more complex to organize these people, communicate with them, seat them, and serve them.
-All very difficult while also making them feel welcomed and part of the event.
+The second item–or element of complexity–is the guests themselves.
+Even if you have 12 guests, 40 guests, a hundred guests, a hundred fifty guests, sometimes a 300-person wedding each one of those makes it more and more complex to organize these people, communicate with them, seat them, and serve them.
+All difficult while making them feel welcomed and part of the event.

 The fourth element of complexity is the cost.
 The average cost of a wedding in 2019 is $35,000.
-Compare the cost of a wedding, whether it be $33,000 or less, is that it's roughly the price of a brand new car.
+Compare the cost of a wedding, whether it be $33,000 or less, is It’s roughly the price of a brand-new car.
 But a brand new car is not built in a single day.
-You're expecting your wedding to happen all in one day and be Flawless.
+You’re expecting your wedding to happen all in one day and be Flawless.

-The Fifth Element adding to the complexity is that it is probably your first or second time doing this.
-I'm not saying that wedding planning is rocket science or anything, but like any skill, it takes practice and experience to do well.
-And I don't think I know everything that could possibly go wrong at a wedding, and it's likely that you don't either.
+The Fifth Element adding to the complexity is it is probably your first or second time doing this.
+I’m not saying wedding planning is rocket science or anything, but like any skill, it takes practice and experience to do well.
+I don’t think I know everything that could go wrong at a wedding, and it’s likely you don’t either.
 But that adds another layer of complexity.

 Who’s Holding The Steering Wheel of Your Wedding?

-It's so important to determine your role on the day of the event.
+It’s important to determine your role on the day of the event.

 Are you attending the event?